 If your business or organization frequently runs ad campaigns on Facebook, you know all about the CPM.

-CPM stands for cost per thousand impressions, and as you track this metric, you want it to be as low as it can go.
-Otherwise, a high CPM score typically tells you that you’re running a weak campaign and there’s room for improvement.
+CPM stands for cost per thousand impressions, and as you track this important metric, you want it to be as low as it can go in order to ensure good ROI.

 If you’ve been keeping an eye on your CPM and are wondering why your Facebook ads have such a high CPM, there are some contributing factors at play, too.